jbdamask/jbdamask.github.io/_posts/2024-04-20-AI-for-business-ideas.md

 The blog post below was written by ChatGPT based on a Saturday morning conversation we had (feels weird saying "we").
 It started with a simple question about lateral lines on fish and morphed into a chat where the LLM helped me explore a business opportunity.

-Idea exploration is a great use-case for LLMs but not perfect.
+Idea exploration is a great use-case for LLMs but the tech isn't quite there just yet.
 ChatGPT can't do meaningful research yet - it's limited to training data and basic web search.
 But once you can connect ad-hoc sources via their native API this would be a very effective way to explore things in depth.
 We're on the cusp.

 The writing style of the post is cheesy, IMO, but I'm too lazy to write it myself.
 It gets the point across.